Our recruitment methodology

 Recruitment method: the recruitment consultant’s expertise is decisive

-A prerequisite for analysis is a clear understanding of the requirements and duties of the role.
+A prerequisite for analysis is a clear understanding of the job criteria and tasks.

-A recruitment interview (ref.) is a major management act that implies respecting and following a rigorous intellectual process.
+A recruitment interview (ref.) is a major management act which implies respecting and following a rigorous intellectual process.

-This intellectual process involves a series of steps that must be orchestrated around a structured scheme that applies to the adequacy of the candidate’s skills with those required to carry out the assignment.
+This intellectual process is based on several steps that must be orchestrated around a structured scheme that applies to the adequacy of the candidate’s skills with those required to carry out the mission.

 The analysis should be based on substance, not form.

 A recruitment interview should focus on finding facts, arguments and evidence.

 In order to get to the bottom of each fact, the use of whys and wherefores will help get specific answers from a candidate.

 Why?: The reasons for doing it.